-No matter how new your RV is, or how well you have planned, things are going to go wrong – and always at the worst possible moment.
+No matter how new your RV is, or how well you have planned, things are going to go wrong—and always at the worst possible moment.
 Over time you will experience such joys as having a tire blow out on the freeway, your fridge cutting out in a remote location, and finding out that you have a massive roof leak during a monsoon (just to name a few).

-If on an average day your coffeemaker breaks, and you head off to work convinced that the day is ruined because you didn’t get your morning cup of Joe, then this might not be the best lifestyle for you.
+If on an average day your coffeemaker breaks, and you head off to work convinced that the day is ruined because you didn’t get your morning cup of Joe, then this may not be the lifestyle for you.
 On the other hand, if your first response is to boil some water and rig up a makeshift filter mechanism using a sieve and a coffee filter on top of a mug, you might be better suited to full-time RVing.

 How well do you deal with less-than-desirable neighbors?